indrajithbandara/liquideye/_waterhousings/c1794xII-canon-1dx-mk-II.md

 ---
 layout: housing
-name: c1794x2
+name: c1794xII
 level: professional
 price: 1690
-backplate: basic
+backplate: Canon 1DX Mk II
 backplate_variants: many # many | none
-pro_model01: Canon 1DX
-pro_model02: Canon 1DX Mk II
 status: new # new | sale
 number_of_photos: 4
-photos_dir: c1794x2
+photos_dir: c1794xII-canon-1dx-mk-II
 features:
   feature1: Designed to fit a variety of camera bodies, including the Canon EOS 1D.
   feature2: An ergonomic glove-fit design that makes this housing feel and operate like your DLSR.